 The collections were moved to their new home in 1883, but it wasn’t until 1963 that these and additional collections were considered a museum in their own right.

-The most modern Victorian techniques were used for its constuction resulting in an iron and steel framework.
-The framework is hidden by beautifully decorated terra cotta facades.
-This structure is famous for its many terra cotta features, and Waterhouse’s use of terra cotta as a building material was groundbreaking in Great Britain.
+The most modern Victorian techniques were used for its construction, resulting in an iron and steel framework.
+The framework is hidden by beautifully decorated terracotta facades.
+This structure is famous for its many terracotta features, and Waterhouse’s use of terracotta as a building material was groundbreaking in Great Britain.

 Don’t forget to look up at the intricately painted ceiling panels in the Central Hall.
 Decorated with plants from all over the world, these gilded tiles all tell their own story.

 The museum’s enormous collection of artifacts and specimen (70 million+) covering life on earth can be overwhelming.
 The museum is divided into different color-coded zones, each focusing on a specific aspect of life on earth.

 The collection of dinosaur skeletons is one of the museum’s biggest attractions.
 There are several life-sized models in the Dinosaur hall, and you’ll also encounter the skeleton of a Diplodocus in the central hall.